RobSpectre/Talks-Old/We Were Promised Jetpacks: An Introduction to Android Wear/README.md

         - It's connected to the Internet, it's an open platform I can hack on, and wonder of wonders, they were handing them out - for *free* - at Google I/O!
+        - I walked out of there thinking, "Yo - you need to see the future?
+          Well let me just consult my *wrist*."
         - I tell you all this because you need to understand, I was the most enthusiastic supporter of the smart watch before they were released this summer.